Invasive Species Council of British Columbia

 prevention tips

 One of the best ways to prevent chafer beetle damage is to ensure your lawn is well watered and fertilized.
 European chafer beetle infestations can be treated naturally using biocontrol methods.
 Many garden centers sell the nematode Heterorhabditis bacteriophora, which feed on chafer beetle larvae.
-In 2019, the bacteria Bacillus thuriginensis var. galleriae (Btg) was registered as a biological control agent for European chafer beetle by the Pest Management Regulatory Agency.
+In 2019, the bacteria Bacillus thuringiensis var. galleriae (Btg) was registered as a biological control agent for European chafer beetle by the Pest Management Regulatory Agency.

 REPORT TO PROTECT BC’S BIODIVERSITY